Jan-bog/LeaguePinger/README.md

 # Usage

 When holding caps-lock (by default) and having the chat open, press 1, 2, 3, 4, or 5 to "ping" the alive status of the teammate corresponding to the number (toplaner is usually 1, jungle 2, midlaner 3, ADC 4, and support 5)

+# Is this allowed?

+Probably not.
+Use at your own discretion!